BratiPradhan/neogcamp-level0/README.md

 #### PROJECTS:
 This page has six projects listed, which I created in **neogcamp-level0**

-TECHNOLOGY USED - HTML5, CSS3, VANILLAJS, NODEJS, REACTJS
+TECHNOLOGY USED TO CREATE THE PROJECTS - HTML5, CSS3, VANILLAJS, NODEJS, REACTJS

 #### BLOGS:
 This page contains, two blog links which I created.